cakephp/docs/en/core-libraries/behaviors/containable.rst

     ));

-Keep in mind that ``contain`` key is only used once in the main model, you don't need to use 'contain' again for related models
+Keep in mind that ``contain`` key is only used once in the main model, you don't need to use 'contain' again for related models.

 .. note::